Long Path: End-to-end

 On May 13, 2006, O'Neill repeated the benefit thru-run and became the first to complete a thru-run of the Long Path using the AT-SRT detour.
 He started on the first of the month and completed the 369 mi journey in 12 days, 5 hours, and 17 minutes.

 In 2009, Jacob Aronson fulfilled Vincent Schaefer's original concept of hiking from the George Washington Bridge to Schaefer Observatory atop Whiteface Mountain in the Adirondacks.
 He arrived in Altamont, New York, on July 6 to complete his thru-hike of the Long Path in 27 days.
 Using a combination of road walks and the Northville-Placid Trail, he made his way from Altamont to Lake Placid, where he climbed nearby Whiteface Mountain on July 25, 46 days after he began hiking.

 On July 26, 2013 Daniel J. Rosenthal of Sunderland, Vermont, became the first person to complete a southbound thru-hike on the trail.

 On September 3, 2013, Kenneth Posner of New York City completed a through-run using the Long Path's 2012 re-route on the Schunemunk Ridge in Orange County, along the Orange Heritage Trail, and to the Shawangunk Ridge Trail in Greenville.
 His run was mostly self-supported (for the first 300 mi); he put food/supply caches at six points along the route, and slept on the ground (on a sleep mat) at places along the trailside.
 It took him nine days to complete the entire trail, the current record.

+In 2024, Shaun Gitlin of Sheepshead Bay, Brooklyn, became the first person to thru-hike the Long Path during the winter season.